jepstein-eagle/adaptable/packages/adaptable/readme/faqs/adaptable-column-values-faq.md

 # Showing Distinct Column Values FAQ

-### Where does AdapTable show a list of column values?
+### Where does AdapTable need show a list of column values?

-There are a number of use cases in which AdapTable needs to display the distinct values associated with a particular column.
+There are a number of use cases in which AdapTable needs to display the distinct values associated with a given column.

 These include:

 - Column Values tab of the Query Builder